The Baxley News-Banner: History

 In 1884, Warren P. Ward of Douglas decided to start the Baxley Banner.
 Currently, the Baxley News-Banner is the oldest business in Baxley, Georgia.
 Beginning in 1885, the News-Banner began to receive the majority of the county's official notices.
 After gaining tremendous credibility, the Baxley Banner decided to purchase the Appling County News from A.M.
 Cool in 1902.
 The name of the Appling County News was then changed to its current name, the Baxley News-Banner.
 After about four decades, the News-Banner decided to expand again with the purchase of the Baxley Herald from Carr McLemore.
 The News Banner has had many editors including Warren P. Ward, John C. Geiger, J.H.
 Thomas, Julius King, N.L.
 Stafford, George D. Lowe from 1897-1902.
 In the October 13th, 1927 issue of the newspaper, a new owner, Ulmer L. Cox, was named.
 He sold it to J.E.
-Baynard in August of 1941.
+Baynard in August 1941.
 Baynard then sold it to Albert S. Jenkins in the December of that same year.
 In 1977, Jenkins sold it to the Community Newspaper Services, Inc. which resulted in Max Garder being able to purchase some shares.
 In 1981, Garder and his wife, Helen, purchased the newspaper and became the editors and publishers until they sold the company to their son, Jamie Garder, in 2007.
 Jamie Garder is still the current owner of the Baxley News-Banner as well as the Charlton County Herald.
 The Baxley News-Banner accounts winning numerous awards for dedication and excellence in news reporting, photography, editorial content, advertising layout and design, and more; however, there are no references on what these awards are.